clk-project/clk/README.md

 commands.
 Dogfooding in mind, the developers are extensive users of click-project.
 They like it and when something feels wrong, they just change it.

-Also take a look at a [click project 101](https://konubinix.eu/braindump/fcfaaefc-1cd7-4181-a042-6665e9a49228?title=click_project_101) made by one of the authors about click-project.

 # Quick start

 Install with `python3 -m pip install click-project`